Can You Weld Galvanized Steel? Best Beginner’s Guide

 But ensure that you read their safety instructions first because their vapors are more harmful than typical paint.

 When you want to weld galvanized steel, it’s best to remove the zinc coating 1-3″ from every surface around the joint.
-This way, you avoid additional fumes, cracking, porosity, and other welding defects that zinc creates.
+This way, you avoid additional fumes, cracking, porosity, and other defects that zinc creates.

-If you cannot or don’t want to remove it, use extra care to avoid inhaling the additional zinc fumes.
+If you cannot or don’t want to remove it, use extra care to avoid inhaling the additional fumes.
 Their high volume can cause metal fume fever.

-Your best option is stick welding with E6010 or E6011 welding rods.
+Your best option is stick welding with E6010 or E6011 rods.
 If you have a MIG welder, use self-shielded flux-cored wires such as the E71T-11.

 When welding, use a slower speed and a technique that always points the arc in front of the puddle.
-This way, most of the zinc coating burns before it enters the puddle.
+This way, most of the zinc burns before it enters the puddle.
 Also, use wider root gaps.

 Finally, you want to restore the damaged steel, especially if it’s exposed to a wet environment.